 Chief Executive Officer

 Mr. Bienaimé joined BioMarin in May 2005 as Chief Executive Officer and member of the Board of Directors, bringing with him over 25 years of experience in the biotechnology and pharmaceutical industries.
-Under his leadership, the market capitalization of BioMarin went from around $450 million in May 2005 to approximately $9 billion in April 2014.
+Under Mr. Bienaimé's leadership, the market capitalization of BioMarin went from around $450 million in May 2005 to approximately $9 billion in April 2014.
 BioMarin's 2013 revenues were approximately $550 million.
-BioMarin is a fully integrated biopharmaceutical company with nearly 1300 employees, and anticipated full-year 2013 revenues of over $500 million.
+BioMarin is a fully integrated biopharmaceutical company with over 1300 employees.
 From November 2002 to April 2005, Mr. Bienaimé served as Chairman, Chief Executive Officer, and President of Genencor, a biotechnology company focused on industrial bioproducts and targeted cancer biotherapeutics.
 Under his leadership, Genencor's revenues increased substantially to over $400 million and shareholder value increased dramatically, culminating in the sale of the company to Danisco in the spring of 2005 for an enterprise value of over $1.2 billion.
 From 1998 to late 2002, Mr. Bienaimé served as Chairman, Chief Executive Officer and President of Sangstat Medical Corporation, an immunology-focused biotechnology company that he guided to profitability prior to its acquisition by Genzyme Corporation.
 From 1992 to 1998, Mr. Bienaimé held several senior management positions at Rhone-Poulenc Rorer Pharmaceuticals (now Sanofi-Aventis), culminating in the position of Senior Vice President of Worldwide Marketing and Business Development responsible for, among other things, the launch of Lovenox® (for the prevention of pulmonary embolism and treatment of unstable angina) in the United States and Taxotere® (for breast and lung cancer) worldwide.
 Earlier in his career, he worked at Genentech, Inc. where he was involved in the launch of tissue plasminogen activator (t-PA) for the treatment of heart attacks.